ropensci/rgbif/cran-comments.md

 --------

 This version includes two bug fixes.
+This is a re-submission of the same version after fixing some URLs.

 Thanks!
 Scott Chamberlain